 Relaxation often pairs well with the following…

-Self-care may sound like just another trendy buzzword, but it usually refers to deliberate actions taken to restore an internal feeling of peace or security.
+Self care may sound like just another trendy buzzword, but it usually refers to deliberate actions taken to restore an internal feeling of peace or security.
 Self care can be highly personalized and include the following:

-Take note of places where you feel safe and secure, and know that the panic attacks and anxiety that you suffer are absolutely not any indication of your strength of mind or security.
+Additionally, take note of places where you feel safe and secure, and know that the panic attacks and anxiety that you suffer are absolutely not an indication of your strength of mind or security.
 Panic attacks can hurt an individual’s self-perception, so it’s critical to spend time with safe, supportive people as part of a self-care routine.

 Desensitization refers to the deliberate exposure of an individual to a situation that causes them physical or mental distress.

 Do not attempt this without a licensed mental health professional unless you are confident in your ability to handle the situation.